-- 1. Develop a sociological understanding, and critique, of what different societies mean by gender, man, woman, masculinity, and femininity. - 2.
-Develop a conceptual, analytical, and challenging perspective on the theories, politics, and undercurrents of social life that create varied responses to gender awareness and expression. - 3.
-Learn sociological theories of gender. - 4.
+- 1. Develop a sociological understanding, and critique, of what different societies mean by gender, transgender, man, woman, masculinity, and femininity.
+And other categories associated with cultural understanding and expressions of gender. - 2.
+Develop a conceptual, analytical, and challenging perspective on the theories, politics, and undercurrents of social life that create varied responses to gender awareness and expression.

+- 3. Learn sociological theories of gender. - 4.
 Become familiar with ideas of hegemony, 'other', representation, subjectivity, and deconstruction. - 5.
 Apply these ideas critically to gender in Canadian culture and the cultures of other societies.